-- Vessels cannot be used to retain, transship, or land bigeye tuna that was captured by longline gear in the IATTC Convention Area, except when: - the bigeye tuna is already on board the vessel, provided that it is landed within 14 days after the closure date; or - the 14-day limit is waived in the case of a vessel has already declared to NMFS that the trip type is shallow-setting.
+- Vessels cannot be used to retain, transship, or land bigeye tuna that was captured by longline gear in the IATTC Convention Area, except when: - o the bigeye tuna is already on board the vessel, provided that it is landed within 14 days after the closure date; or - o the 14-day limit is waived in the case of a vessel has already declared to NMFS that the trip type is shallow-setting.
 However, the number of bigeye tuna retained must not exceed the number on board the vessel upon the effective closure date, as recorded by the NMFS observer on the vessel. - Bigeye tuna may not be transshipped to a fishing vessel unless that fishing vessel is operated in compliance with a valid permit issued under 50 CFR §§ 660.707 or 665.801. - Vessels cannot be used to fish in the Pacific Ocean using longline gear both inside and outside the IATTC Convention Area during the same fishing trip.
-Exceptions exist for trips that were declared to NMFS as shallow-setting or if the fishing trip began before the announcement of the closure. - If the vessel is used to fish with longline gear outside the IATTC Convention Area and the vessel enters the IATTC Convention Area during an effective bigeye closure period on the same fishing trip, gear must be stowed in a way that isn't readily available for fishing.
-This does not apply to vessels using shallow-set gear and that have made a prior trip declaration to NMFS.
+Exceptions exist for trips that were declared to NMFS as shallow-setting or if the fishing trip began before the announcement of the closure. - If the vessel is used to fish with longline gear outside the IATTC Convention Area and the vessel enters the IATTC Convention Area during an effective bigeye closure period on the same fishing trip, gear must be stowed in a way that it is not readily available for fishing.
+Specifically, the hooks, branch or dropper lines, and floats used to buoy the mainline must be stowed and not available for immediate use, and any power-operated mainline hauler on deck must be covered in such a manner that it is not readily available for use.
+This does not apply to vessels that have made a prior declaration to NMFS that the trip is shallow-setting.

-Q5.
-How will I know if the bigeye limit for large longline vessels is increased?
+O5.
+How will I know if the bigeve limit for large longline vessels is increased?

-This final rule regulates, for the first time, the practice of IATTC members or cooperating non-members (collectively known as CPCs) transferring catch limits for bigeye tuna in the EPO for longline vessels greater than 24 m in overall length.
+This rule regulates the practice of IATTC members or cooperating non-members (collectively known as CPCs) transferring catch limits for bigeye tuna in the eastern Pacific Ocean (EPO) for longline vessels greater than 24 m in overall length.
 If the United States engages in a transfer of a bigeye tuna catch limit with another IATTC CPCs, NMFS will publish a notice in the Federal Register announcing the new catch limit for bigeye tuna in the EPO that is available to U.S. large longline vessels over 24 m in overall length.
 The same restrictions described above apply if an announcement is made that the new limit is projected to be reached.